How to claim higher rate tax relief on pension contributions

 However, you have to actively claim this money via your self-assessment tax return.

 You put £35,000 into a private pension in that tax year.
-A basic rate tax relief of 20% is automatically applied on the whole amount.
+A basic rate tax relief of 20% is automatically applied to the whole amount.

-You can claim an extra 20% tax relief on £30,000 (the amount you paid higher rate tax on) through your return or by writing to the tax office.
+You can claim an extra 20% tax relief on £29,730 (the amount you paid higher rate tax on) through your self-assessment return or by writing or calling HMRC.

 There is no extra relief on the remaining £5,000 you put in your pension.